hmalave17/BlankfactorAutomationProject/README.md

 # BlankfactorAutomation

 ## Project
-The **BlankfactorAutomation** project was created to demonstrate the automation testing skills of **Hernan Jose Malave Montero**, who is interested in joining Blankfactor as a QA Automation Engineer.
+The **BlankfactorAutomation** project was created to demonstrate the automation testing skills of Hernan Jose Malave Montero, who is interested in joining Blankfactor as a QA Automation Engineer.

 ## Characteristics
 This project has the following key features: